Automation – the Disruptor of Industries, NOT Employment

-Thanks to the power of modern processing, and the minds of incredible people, we have a future that will undoubtedly feature autonomous vehicles and intelligent systems that will aide people in their everyday venture into the world.
-Tesla and Google are making incredible headway with their self driving cars as well as Toyota which is developing level 4 Artificial Intelligence as we speak with level 5 only a few years away.
+Thanks to the power of modern processing and the minds of incredible people, we have a future that will undoubtedly feature autonomous vehicles and intelligent systems that will aid people in their everyday ventures into the world.
+Tesla and Google are making incredible headway with their self-driving cars as well as Toyota, which is developing level 4 Artificial Intelligence as we speak with level 5 only a few years away.

 Luckily, automation seeks to disrupt industries, not employment.
 The simple truth, as it stands, is that less than 10% of employment can be fully automated.
 Around 60% of jobs can be assisted by automation that deals with menial tasks automatically.
 While this may be the case, this assistance can raise productivity and efficiency dramatically every year for businesses in all industries.
 Automation has uses that are more analogous than ravenous.